-Submitting your accounts online is now a done thing for many companies, from their VAT returns to their annual accounts.
-You may even notice you have a WebFiling Authentication Code, but what is it, and how do you use it?
+Many companies now choose to submit their accounts online, from their VAT returns to their annual accounts.
+You may even notice that you have a WebFiling Authentication Code, but what is it, and how do you use it?

 What is the WebFiling Authentication Code?

 The code, sometimes called the 'web filing code' is a 6 character alphanumeric code which is issued to each company by Companies House.
 It's used to authorise information filed online, whether this is through Companies House themselves, or through a third party service (such as Company Wizard).

 The code is the equivalent of an officer's signature and so should be treated with the same care you would use for your credit/debit card PIN.
 If someone knows your code, they would have the ability to change your company's details.

 How do I get a code?